New Sources of Gravitational Waves during Inflation: Gravitational Wave Sources

 In order to assess the strength of this effect, we need a model which determines $\dot T$.
 In the scenario \cite{monodromy}, $\dot T\sim \eta M_P \dot\phi$ with $\eta<1$ a coupling.
 Since $\dot\phi/HM_P\sim\sqrt{\epsilon}\ll 1$, the GW emission from a single ring of loops is subdominant to the contribution from tensor quantum fluctuations, by a factor of $\eta\sqrt{\epsilon}\ll 1$.
 To get a competitive or better signal, we require \beq N_{rings}>\frac{1}{\eta\sqrt{\epsilon}} \eeq We can bound $N_{rings}$ above by imposing that the total energy $N_{loops}N_{rings}{\dot T}^{1/3}H^3$ be less than $\epsilon H^2 M_P^2$ with $N_{rings}>HM_P^2/\dot T$ so as to produce a viable signal.
 This leads altogether to the condition $\dot T^{1/3}>H/\epsilon$, which is easy to satisfy.

-Finally, given the order one coupling of our strings to scalar perturbations $\delta\phi$, we must check if that would produce a contribution to the scalar power spectrum which is too large.
+Finally, given the order one coupling of our strings to scalar perturbations $\delta\phi$, we must check if that would produce a contribution to the scalar power spectrum which is too large.\footnote{ We thank M. Mirbabayi for extensive discussions.} By a calculation similar to that in our appendix A.2.1, we find scalar emission during the production period before the long strings decay, of order \be \zeta_{long}^2\sim \frac{1}{\epsilon}\eta^2 N_{rings}(Ht_c)^2 \ee where $t_c\sim \dot T^{-1/3}$.
+This leads to strong constraints on this case from bounds on scalar modes, with $h^2/\zeta^2\sim \epsilon^2/N_{loop}$; it is weaker than the particle decay case by the factor of $N_{loop}$ but could give marginally competitive results.
+It remains to be seen what the contribution is from strings which are produced more quickly, without oscillations, and subsequently decay.
+We leave this question for future work.

+There are also $\delta\phi$ modes as decay products of the small loops.
+These give a subdominant contribution to the scalar emission, as follows.
 We expect that the energy goes into scalars with wavelength of order ${\dot T}^{-1/3}$ to first approximation.
 In particular, decay into a large number of low-frequency modes is suppressed.
 The system is weakly coupled for energies much less than the string tension, which at time $\dot T^{-1/3}$ is of order $\dot T^{2/3}$.
 Emission into many $\delta\phi$ particles of low frequency $\omega\sim \dot T^{1/3}/n$ is suppressed by a factor $(\omega/\dot T^{1/3})^n\propto n^{-n}$.

 Given that the strings decay preferentially into $\delta\phi$ particles of frequency $\sim \dot T^{1/3}$, the resulting contribution to their energy density at freezeout is $\Delta\rho_{\delta\phi}\sim \epsilon H^2 M_P^2(H/{\dot T}^{1/3})^4$ (where the last factor accounts for the redshifting before freezeout).
 The ratio of this to the usual source of scalar perturbations (for which $\rho_{\delta\phi}\sim H^4$) is $\epsilon H^2M_P^2/{\dot T}^{4/3}$.
 Evaluating this for $\dot T^{1/3}\sim \xi H/\epsilon$ (with $\xi\ge 1$), we obtain a ratio $\Delta\rho_{\delta\phi}/\rho_{\delta\phi}\sim \xi^{-4}\epsilon^5 M_P^2/H^2$.
 For $\epsilon\sim 10^{-2}$, this is easily subdominant for modest values of $\xi$.